CRYPTO-HER/nodepay-bot/README.md

 # 🎉 NODEPAY is Ready! 🎉

-We’ve released two versions of software for farming Grass:
+We’ve released two versions of software for farming Nodepay:

 - 🔥 FREE version works only with accounts registered through it.
 (Free version link in the post)